hustle-rent-due/PermaMind/README.md

 PermaMind explores how AI systems can maintain durable internal state, allowing behavior to evolve meaningfully across sessions while remaining bounded and observable.

----

-## Demo Mode – Isolated Sandbox

-This project is presented as a sandboxed demonstration environment.

-* Runs without API keys or credentials
-* Does not connect to external systems
-* Learning state is local and fully reversible
-* No production data is accessed or modified

-This demo exists to illustrate architecture and behavior, not deployment.

----

-## What This Is

-* A reference implementation of persistent learning behavior
-* A controlled environment for observing state evolution
-* A framework for reasoning about memory, learning, and constraints

-## What This Is Not

-* A production system
-* An autonomous agent acting on external systems
-* A drop-in replacement for existing AI stacks

----

 ## The Problem